jayxwoo/pj__ui/README.md

 # Project - UI
 Developing intuitive and user-friendly UIs.
-Each UI project can be viewed by going to each branch.
+Each UI project can be viewed by going into each branch.

 ## List
 - ui-1: Animated hamburger menu